Reformed Christianity

 Reformed Christianity, also called Calvinism, (Note: The name Calvinism derives from the French reformer John Calvin.
-Reformed Christianity can also be referred to as Reformed Protestantism, the Reformed tradition, or simply Reformed.) is a major branch of Protestantism that began during the 16th-century Protestant Reformation.
-In the modern day, it is largely represented by the Continental Reformed, Presbyterian, and Congregational traditions, as well as parts of the Anglican (known as "Episcopal" in some regions), Baptist and Waldensian traditions, in addition to a minority of persons belonging to the Methodist faith (who are known as Calvinistic Methodists).
+Reformed Christianity can also be referred to as Reformed Protestantism, the Reformed tradition, or simply Reformed.) is a major branch of Protestantism that began during the 16th-century Reformation.
+In the modern day, it is largely represented by the Continental Reformed, Presbyterian, and Congregational traditions, as well as parts of the Anglican, Baptist and Waldensian traditions, in addition to a minority of people belonging to the Methodist faith (known as Calvinistic Methodists).

-Reformed theology emphasizes the authority of the Bible and the sovereignty of God, as well as covenant theology, a framework for understanding the Bible based on God's covenants with people.
+Reformed Christianity emphasizes the authority of the Bible and the sovereignty of God, as well as covenant theology, a framework for understanding the Bible based on God's covenants with people.
 Reformed churches emphasize simplicity in worship.
 Several forms of ecclesiastical polity are exercised by Reformed churches, including presbyterian, congregational, and some episcopal.
-Articulated by John Calvin, the Reformed faith holds to a spiritual (pneumatic) presence of Christ in the Lord's Supper.
+Articulated by theologian John Calvin, the Reformed faith holds to a spiritual (pneumatic) presence of Christ in the Eucharist.

-Emerging in the 16th century, the Reformed tradition developed over several generations, especially in Switzerland, Scotland and the Netherlands.
+Emerging in the 16th century, the Reformed tradition developed over several generations, especially in areas of Switzerland, Scotland and the Netherlands.
 In the 17th century, Jacobus Arminius and the Remonstrants were expelled from the Dutch Reformed Church over disputes regarding predestination and salvation, and from that time Arminians are usually considered to be a distinct tradition from the Reformed.
 This dispute produced the Canons of Dort, the basis for the "doctrines of grace" also known as the "five points" of Calvinism.

 Calvinism influenced social, economic, and political life by promoting hard work, trade, and wealth accumulation within ethical limits, laying the groundwork for modern capitalism, especially in Northern Europe and the United States.
 Its emphasis on elected church elders, the priesthood of all believers, and mixed government inspired early democratic practices, separation of powers, and protections for religious minorities, shaping colonies in North America and liberal political thought in England.
 Calvinist-inspired reforms also advanced social causes like abolition, women’s suffrage, education, and humanitarian efforts worldwide.